Social organization: Regional Associations

-Most research on individualism has centred United States, Germany, and the Netherlands.
-Most research on collectivism comes from East Asia.
+Most research on individualism has been conducted in the United States, Germany, and the Netherlands.
+Most research on collectivism has come from East Asia.

-European data has predominantly come from Germany and the Netherlands.
-Scandinavian countries (which have a more egalitarian culture), southern Europe, and Eastern Europe are not represented in this data.
-Africa, West Asia, and Latin American countries are not represented in research.
-The literature does not include or represent countries with Islamic culture or countries where there is within-group conflict.
+European data has drawn predominantly from Germany and the Netherlands.
+Scandinavian countries (which have a more egalitarian culture), southern Europe, and Eastern Europe are underrepresented in this data.
+Africa, West Asia, and Latin American countries are also absent from much of the research.
+The literature does not substantially cover countries with Islamic culture or countries experiencing within-group conflict.